Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

-can be viewed as the projection from $\Omega^*(\alpha)$ to the Morse complex.
+can be viewed as the projection from $\Omega^*(C_i)$ to the Morse cochain complex.
 By \eqref{projhomo}, $H^i_{\infty}$ defines a homotopy between $\iota$ and the projection ${\phi^i_{-\infty}}^*$. \begin{remark} Strictly speaking, \eqref{projhomo} is not a genuine projection-homotopy relation, since ${\phi^i_{-\infty}}^*$ lands in space of currents instead of differential forms.
 To get an honest projection-homotopy relation, we need to enlarge $\Omega^*(C)$ by adding some currents of singular chains.
-Roughly speaking, the enlargement is the minimal extension which contains $[U_x],[S_x]$ for $x\in Crit(f_i)$, such that it is closed under ${\phi^i_{-\infty}}^*$, $H_\infty^i$ and $\rd$. \end{remark}
+Roughly speaking, the enlargement is the minimal extension which contains $[U_x],[S_x]$ for $x\in \mathrm{Crit}(f_i)$, such that it is closed under ${\phi^i_{-\infty}}^*$, $H_\infty^i$ and $\rd$.
+Such enlargement depends on $\cM_{i,j}$ and $s_{i,j}, t_{i,j}$, which leads to the choices in Remark \ref{rmk:choice}. \end{remark}

-From now on, we will neglect the issue in Remark \ref{rmk:strict} and show formally that the cascade construction can be understood as applying the construction in \eqref{hpl} using the perturbation data $({\phi^i_{-\infty}}^*, H^i_\infty)$.
-Before proving the claim, we first define the integration of pull backs of currents from single chains. \begin{definition} Let $\cM$ be a compact manifold with two smooth maps $s,t:\cM \to C_1,C_2$.
-Assume $B_1\subset C_1$ and $B_2\subset C_2$ are two manifolds.
-If $s$ is transverse to $B_1$ and $t$ is transverse to $B_2$ and $s^{-1}(B_1)$ is transverse to $t^{-1}(B_2)$ with finite intersection, then we define
+From now on, we will neglect the issue in Remark \ref{rmk:strict} and show formally that the cascades construction can be understood as applying the construction in \eqref{hpl} to the Austin-Braam cochain complex using the perturbation data $({\phi^i_{-\infty}}^*, H^i_\infty)$.
+Before ``proving" the claim, we first ``define" the integration of pullbacks of currents from singular chains. \begin{definition} Let $\cM$ be a compact manifold with two smooth maps $s,t:\cM \to C_1,C_2$.
+Assume $B_1\subset C_1$ and $B_2\subset C_2$ are two submanifolds without boundary\footnote{The inclusion $B_*\subset C_*$ is not required to be proper, hence $B_*$ may not be closed.
+We only require $B_*$ is the interior of a compact manifold with boundaries and corners $\overline{B}_*$ so that the inclusion $B_*\hookrightarrow C_*$ is the restriction of a smooth map $\overline{B}_*\to C_*$.
+Therefore \eqref{singular} of Definition \ref{def:current} makes sense for $B_1$.
+In particular, the (un)stable manifolds satisfy the condition.}.
+If $s$ is transverse to $B_1$ and $t$ is transverse to $B_2$ and $s^{-1}(B_1)$ is transverse to $t^{-1}(B_2)$ with finite intersections, then we define

-\end{definition} Definition \ref{def:intcur} is natural in the sense that if we approximate current $[B_1]$ by differential forms supported in a tubular neighborhood \cite{griffiths2014principles}, then the limit of the integration of the pullbacks of the approximations is indeed the number of intersection points counted with sign.
-The sign is determined by the orientations of $B_1,B_2,C_1,C_2$ and $\cM$.
-In the following discussion, we will neglect the sign issues completely.
+\end{definition} Definition \ref{def:intcur} is natural in the sense that if we approximate the current $[B_1]$ by differential forms supported in a tubular neighborhood \cite[Chapter 3 \S 1]{griffiths2014principles}, then the limit of the integration of the pullbacks of the approximations is indeed the number of intersection points counted with sign.\footnote{The sign is determined by the orientations of $B_1,B_2,C_1,C_2$ and $\cM$.}

 Now we apply \eqref{hpl}.
-For $x\in Crit(f_i)$, the first term $D_0$ in $D=\sum_{k\ge 0} D_k$ is defined by
+For $x\in \mathrm{Crit}(f_i)$, the first term $D_0$ in $D=\sum_{k\ge 0} D_k$ is defined by